JosephineJohnson/rdss-archivematica/compose/README.md

 To build all containers required to bring up a development version of Archivematica, use

-	make all
+	make all ENV=dev

-This will create all the services defined in [docker-compose.dev.yml](docker-compose.dev.yml), which is symlinked by [docker-compose.yml](docker-compose.yml).
-There is no Shibboleth integration in this usage, so if you're not interested in Shibboleth, use this.
+This will create all the services defined in [docker-compose.qa.yml](docker-compose.qa.yml), which is symlinked by [docker-compose.yml](docker-compose.yml).
+With `ENV=dev` specified, the docker images will be built by `docker-compose`, rather than expecting the images to exist already.
+Omitting `ENV=dev` or setting `ENV=qa` will cause the build to fail unless the required images exist (e.g. having been built using the [Ansible playbook](../publish-images-playbook.yml).

-To enable Shibboleth integration, use
+There is no Shibboleth integration in this usage.
+To enable Shibboleth, use this:

-	make all SHIBBOLETH_CONFIG=archivematica
+	make all ENV=dev SHIBBOLETH_CONFIG=archivematica

 This will include additional services defined in [docker-compose.am-shib.yml](docker-compose.am-shib.yml) in addition to those in [docker-compose.dev.yml](docker-compose.dev.yml).